pedjak/grails-marshallers/README.md

 Within the named configuration closure there are several configuration options possible

 * *ignoreIdentifier* when true will suppress serialization of domain object identifier
-* *identifier* a comma separated list of fields which uniquely identifies a domain object in case database id is not sufficient.
+* *identifier* is a comma separated list of fields which uniquely identifies a domain object in case database id is not sufficient.
 * *elementName* configures a custom domain object element name which should be used instead of default one
-* *attribute* a comma separated list of field names which will be serialized as attributes of domain object element
+* *attribute* is a comma separated list of field names which will be serialized as attributes of domain object element
-* *deep* a comma separated list of field names.
+* *deep* is a comma separated list of field names.
 If a field representing one-to-many relation is marked as *deep*, all contained data of related objects will be serialized
-* *virtual* configuration option allows us to define closures with custom serialization behavior
+* *virtual* is a configuration option allows us to define closures with custom serialization behavior

 When configuration is defined as above the following snippet of code would perform actual serialization